• International Ballet 2025

 Folklife Center

-Walking around Hagood Mill, you will see two restored log cabins, a moonshine distillery, blacksmith shop and a cotton gin.
+Walking around Hagood Mill, you will see two restored log cabins, a moonshine distillery, a blacksmith shop, and a cotton gin.
 Inside the cabins are a giant loom, spinning wheel and other historical items.
 My son loved watching the cotton gin demonstration and touching the raw cotton.
 “Our favorite part was seeing the grist mill!” said Christel Price, a KAG reader.
 “The kids loved seeing it in action and learning how the whole process works.”

 Hagood Mill historical site